X-Raym/REAPER-ReaScripts/README.md

 - Scripts written by X-Raym
 - Scripts written for X-Raym
 - Scripts moded by X-Raym
+- Scripts needed for other scripts on this repository

 Download process :
 - For one script : click on one script, then click on the Raw button, then File > Save.